Do you think your spouse is generally a good (enough) parent?

 A divorce coach can assess thoroughly your status and advise you on:

 Together you can create a plan around money, parenting, and lifestyle and can avoid costly decisions based on fear and misinformation.
+Below is a link to a divorce coach in our area; you can also search Google to find others.

 Life does not change if you only modify the content.
 Your life will change if you will dare to alter the context.